Logo

 At LS Carlson Law, we regularly see homeowners who are unaware of the considerable power they possess through their HOA's governing documents.
 Many homeowners view CC&Rs (Covenants, Conditions & Restrictions) and bylaws as merely a list of limitations placed upon them, when in reality, these documents establish critical obligations that HOAs must fulfill.

 If you're a homeowner in a community governed by a Homeowners Association (HOA), you've likely encountered references to CC&Rs and bylaws.
-While many homeowners view these documents as simply a list of restrictions they must follow, the reality is far more nuanced.
-These governing documents not only outline your obligations as a homeowner but also define the HOA's responsibilities to you and establish your rights within the community.
+While many homeowners view these documents as simply a list of restrictions they must follow, the reality is more nuanced.
+These governing documents not only outline your obligations as a homeowner but also describe the HOA's responsibilities and the rights and processes that apply within the community.

 What Are CC&Rs?

-CC&Rs, which stands for Covenants, Conditions, and Restrictions, form the foundation of an HOA's authority.
-These legally binding documents are recorded with the county recorder's office and "run with the land," meaning they transfer automatically to new owners when a property is sold.
+CC&Rs, which stands for Covenants, Conditions, and Restrictions, form the foundation of many HOAs' authority.
+These legally binding documents are typically recorded with the county recorder's office and generally "run with the land," meaning they transfer automatically to new owners when a property is sold.

 The Purpose and Power of CC&Rs